-- You fulfill all the health conditions if needed
+- You fulfil all the health conditions, if needed

-Vezani obrt requires a professional qualification or a master exam for its registration, in addition to meeting the general requirements.
+Vezani obrt (“tied” or related trade business) requires a professional qualification or a master exam for its registration, in addition to meeting the general requirements.

 Vezani can be performed by the person who is an inventor.
 In that case, he/she has achieved patent rights for the specific product or service.
 On the other hand, vezani can also be established by the person who has the appropriate high school education relevant to the business.

-Examples: Body massage, Photography, Beer production, Tour guiding or operating
+Examples: Body massage, photography, beer production, tour guiding

 Almost all trade types can be registered as an obrt.
 The full list of available trades can be found here in both English and Croatian.